DCC-BS/coursebooker/README.md

 ```

 ### Default Admin User
 On initial setup and after running database migrations, a default admin user is automatically created to facilitate access to the admin panel.
-Set the `DEFAULT_ADMIN` (at build time) or `NUXT_DEFAULT_ADMIN` (at runtime) environment variable to a valid email that exists in the Entra organization.
+Set the `DEFAULT_ADMIN` environment variable to a valid email that exists in the Entra organization.

 ### How to Change the Database Schema
 1. Make changes to the database schema in `shared/schema/`.